 The Lemoore Police Department Drone Program was established in 2018 and went live in 2019.
-The program consists of 6 drone operators.
+The program consists of 5 drone operators.
 The drone is equipped with night vision capabilities.
 In 2022, a smaller drone was acquired with the capability of flying indoors.
-The drone was activated a total of 7 times in 2022.
+The drone was activated a total of 11 times in 2023.
 It assisted the police department and other agencies in multiple ways.
 The following are some calls for service where the drone was used in order to promote the safety of the public and the officers:

-- Document crime scene of major incident
+- Document crime scenes and major incidents

-- Suspect fleeing from Officers after a vehicle pursuit
+- Homicide suspect fleeing from Officers after a vehicle pursuit

-- Suspects fleeing from Officers.
+- Suspects fleeing from Officers

 - Locating missing persons

+- Flooding concerns